craigbuckler/oldclink/src/pages/book-accommodation/terms.md

 ---
 title: The Old Clink accommodation terms &amp; conditions
 menu: T&amp;Cs
-description: Terms and conditions for staying at the Annexe or the Flat apartments at The Old Clink, Budleigh Salterton, East Devon.
+description: Terms and conditions for staying at The Old Clink holiday apartments in Budleigh Salterton.
 priority: 0.3
 hero: budleigh-beach-4
 heroquote: excellent accommodation and hospitality is second to none